21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lnd_btcpay.md

 In order for the ATM to connect with your LND node on BTCPayServer, `REST Uri` and the `Macaroon` will now have to be inserted into the configuration file of the ATM.
 The configuration file of your AT can be found here: `~/.lightningATM/config.ini`

-Let's inspect what is inside this wile with the editor `nano`.
+Let's inspect what is inside this file with the editor `nano`.
 Type in the following to open the file with the `nano` editor:

 ```text
 nano ~/.lightningATM/config.ini